-The idea of "typicity" of the complex behavior of trajectories for a broad class of nonlinear equations was voiced by Littlewood [1957a, 1957b] in the explicit form.
-Today, it is interesting to note that the very first paper [Cartwright & Littlewood, 1945] contained a prophetic statement about the topological equivalence of the dynamics of the van der Pol equations with different values of A corresponding to complex nontrivial behavior.
-In other words, the dynamical chaos was viewed by Cartwright and Littlewood as a robust (generic) phenomenon.
-When Levinson pointed out these results to Smale, the latter found that they might admit a simple geometric interpretation, at least at the qualitative level.
+The idea of typicity of the complex behavior of trajectories for a broad class of nonlinear equations was voiced by Littlewood [18, 19] in the explicit form.
+Today it is curious to note that the very first paper [8] contained a prophetic statement about the topological equivalence of the van der Pol equations with different values of A corresponding to complex nontrivial behavior.
+In other words, the dynamical chaos had been viewed by Cartwright and Littlewood as a robust (generic) phenomenon.
+When Levinson had pointed Smale to these results, the latter found that they might admit a simple geometric interpretation, at least at the qualitative level.
 This led Smale to his famous example (dated by 1961) of a diffeomorphism of the horseshoe with a nontrivial hyperbolic set conjugated topologically with the Bernoulli subshift on two symbols.
-The commencement of the modern theory of dynamical chaos, as we all know it, was thus proclaimed.
+The commencement of the modern theory of dynamical chaos as we all know it now was thus proclaimed.

-The study of equations of Levinson's type was proceeded by works of Osipov [1975] and Levi [1981] in 70-80s.
-They produced a complete description for nonwandering sets as well as proved their hyperbolicity in the indicated intervals of parameter A values.
+The study of equations of Levinson's type was proceeded by in the works by Osipov [25] and Levi [16] in 70-80s.
+They produced a complete description for non-wandering sets as well as proved their hyperbolicity in the indicated intervals of the parameter A values.

-The analysis in the works mentioned above was done only for a finite number of intervals of values of A (the intervals of hyperbolicity).
+The analysis in the works mentioned above was done only for a finite number of intervals of the values of A (the intervals of hyperbolicity).
 The total length of the remaining part tends to zero as $\mu \to \infty$ (or $\varepsilon \to 0$).
-Thus, it turns out that dynamical features occurring within the intervals of non-hyperbolicity could be indeed neglected in the first approximation.
-Note however that it is those intervals which correspond to the transition from simple to complex dynamics along with appearances and disappearances of stable periodic orbits as well as onset of homoclinic tangencies leading to the existence of the Newhouse intervals of structural instability, and so forth ...
-In systems which are not singularlyperturbed all these effects have to be subjected to a scrupulous analysis.
+Thus, it turns out that the studied dynamical features occurring within the intervals of non-hyperbolicity could be, generally speaking, neglected in the first approximation.
+Note however that it is those intervals which correspond to the transition from simple to complex dynamics coming along with appearances and disappearances of stable periodic orbits as well as onsets of homoclinic tangencies leading to the existence of the Newhouse intervals of structural instability, and so forth...
+In systems which are not singularly-perturbed all these effects have to be subjected to a scrupulous analysis.